 These are essential fats that make up 50% of your skin barrier.
 Ceramides are depleted by cortisol leading to inflammation, irritation and dryness.

 Invest in a high-quality antioxidant serum.
 During periods of high stress, delivery of nutrients to the skin is reduced making the skin more vulnerable to ageing and damage.
 Look for ingredients such as Vitamin C, E and phytonutrients quercetin and resveratrol.
 Paula’s Choice Ultra-light Super Antioxidant Serum is a great option to protect the skin against stress-induced free radicals, dull skin and ageing.

 Hydration is to combat the effects of stress on the skin.
 Introducing hyaluronic acid can help support the epidermal barrier reducing inflammation, redness and irritation.
 This can also give the skin a lovely glow.
 Medik8 Hydra B5 Liquid Rehydrating Serum can be a lifesaver during stressful times.

 Adaptogens come to the rescue during periods of high stress.
-Look for ingredients such as reishi mushroom, ashwagandha, licorice, guto kola and holy basil for combatting stressful skin.
-PSA Heroine Mandelic & LIcorice Superfood Glow Toner can be applied multiple times a day to hydrate the skin with the hero adaptogens licorice and guto kola.
+Look for ingredients such as reishi mushroom, ashwagandha, liquorice, guto kola and holy basil for combatting stressful skin.
+PSA Heroine Mandelic & LIcorice Superfood Glow Toner can be applied multiple times a day to hydrate the skin with the hero adaptogens liquorice and guto kola.

 Stress is an inevitable part of our daily lives.
-Skin symptoms can be your body’s way of asking you to take some self care time or slow down to help with chronic stress, so here are 4 lifestyle type for managing stress:
+Skin symptoms can be your body’s way of asking you to take some self-care time or slow down to help with chronic stress, so here are 4 lifestyle types for managing stress: